-APPENDIX A

-AUDITING STANDARDS REFERENCED IN PART I

-This appendix provides the text of the auditing standard paragraphs that are referenced in Part I.A of this report.
-Footnotes that are included in this Appendix, and any other Notes, are from the original auditing standards that are referenced.
-While this Appendix contains the specific portions of the relevant standards cited with respect to the deficiencies in Part I.A of this report, other portions of the standards (including those described in Part I.B of this report) may provide additional context, descriptions, related requirements, or explanations; the complete standards are available on the PCAOB's website at http://pcaobus.org/STANDARDS/Pages/default.aspx.

-Factors Relevant to Identifying Fraud Risks AS No. 12.68 Presumption of Fraud Risk Involving Improper Revenue Recognition.
-The auditor should presume that there is a fraud risk involving improper revenue recognition and evaluate which types of revenue, revenue transactions, or assertions may give rise to such risks.
-Issuer B AS No. 13, The Auditor's Responses to the Risks of Material Misstatement Responses Involving the Nature, Timing, and Extent of Audit Procedures AS No. 13.8 The auditor should design and perform audit procedures in a manner that addresses the assessed risks of material misstatement for each relevant assertion of each significant account and disclosure Issuer A AS No. 14, Evaluating Audit Results Evaluating the Presentation of the Financial Statements, Including the Disclosures AS No. 14.30 The auditor must evaluate whether the financial statements are presented fairly, in all material respects, in conformity with the applicable financial reporting framework.
-Note: AU sec.
-411, The Meaning of Present Fairly in Conformity With Generally Accepted Accounting Principles, establishes requirements for evaluating the presentation of the financial statements.
-Auditing Standard No. 6, Evaluating Consistency of Financial Statements, establishes requirements regarding evaluating the consistency of the accounting principles used in financial statements.
-Issuer B
+APPENDIX A AUDITING STANDARDS REFERENCED IN PART I This appendix provides the text of the auditing standard paragraphs that are referenced in Part I.A of this report.
+Footnotes that are included in this appendix, and any other Notes, are from the original auditing standards that are referenced.
+While this appendix contains the specific portions of the relevant standards cited with respect to the deficiencies in Part I.A of this report, other portions of the standards (including those described in Part I.B of this report) may provide additional context, descriptions, related requirements, or explanations; the complete standards are available on the PCAOB's website at http://pcaobus.org/STANDARDS/Pages/default.aspx.
+AS No. 13, The Auditor's Responses to the Risks of Material Misstatement Responses Involving the Nature, Timing, and Extent of Audit Procedures AS No. 13.8 The auditor should design and perform audit procedures in a manner that addresses the assessed risks of material misstatement for each relevant assertion of each significant account and disclosure.
+Issuer A AS No. 14, Evaluating Audit Results Evaluating the Results of the Audit of Financial Statements AS No. 14.3 In forming an opinion on whether the financial statements are presented fairly, in all material respects, in conformity with the applicable financial reporting framework, the auditor should take into account all relevant audit evidence, regardless of whether it appears to corroborate or to contradict the assertions in the financial statements.
+Issuer A